derJuba007/journey-of-the-crafter/README.md

 💾 Install AdventureMaps with just a few clicks from the singelplayer menu

+🏆 Completely **new and overhauled avancements** for new challenges and goals

 🤔 No need for Wikis, everything you need to know is available directly in-game

 ## Fully Supported Languages